Paris quadrifolia

 Paris quadrifolia, the herb Paris or true lover's knot, is a species of flowering plant in the family Melanthiaceae.
 It occurs in temperate and cool areas throughout Eurasia, from Spain to Yakutia, and from Iceland to Mongolia.
 It prefers calcareous soils and lives in damp and shady places, especially old established woods and stream banks.

 P. quadrifolia is in decline in Europe due to loss of habitat.
 In Iceland, for example, it is on the red list.

-Characteristics
+Description

 P. quadrifolia is a perennial herbaceous plant that is 25 to 40 cm tall.
 It may have 3–8 leaves but typically there are four leaves arranged as opposing pairs.
 The flowers are wispy and inconspicuous.

 The plant flowers during the months of June and July.
 It has a solitary flower with four narrow greenish filiform (threadlike) petals, four green petaloid sepals, eight golden yellow stamens, and a round purple to red ovary.
 The flower is borne above a single whorl of four leaves.